Hi Guys and thanks for dropping by!

 Now For The Exercises:

-As usual, I’ve made some videos to help you out; take a look at Olivia performing the three exercises and read through my tips below before you try for yourself.
+As usual, I’ve made some videos to help you out; take a look at the two videos and read through my tips below before you try for yourself.
 Practice all three exercises each day and make sure you are not rushing or allowing poor technique to slip in.
-You’ll see that Olivia has played the exercises slowly and this is what you should be doing; the aim is not speed, it is correct technique and quality of sound.
+You’ll see that I have played the exercises slowly and this is what you should be doing; the aim is not speed, it is correct technique and quality of sound.

 I’ve called this exercise ‘Bus Stops’ because we can think of the bow stops as bus stops.
 The bus drives smoothly until it reaches each stop where takes time to let people get off and on before moving smoothly to the next stop.